• Canton Creek Campground sits at the confluence of Canton and Steamboat Creeks

 Surrounded by large rocks and rock ledges, a deep swimming hole is located just a few yards downstream from the confluence of the creeks.
 The water is warm during the summer months and comfortable for swimming from June through August.

-A swimming pool is easily accessible from the campground and day-use parking area.
-From the parking, walk upstream to the covered picnic gazebo and metal construction that used to measure water levels in the creek.
+A swimming area is easily accessible from the campground and day-use parking area.
+From the parking lot, walk upstream to the covered picnic gazebo and the metal structure that used to measure water levels in the creek.

-Another great site with opportunities for swimming and cliff jumping, Little Falls is located o.7 miles upstream.
+Another great site with opportunities for swimming and cliff jumping, Little Falls is located 0.7 miles upstream.

 Hiking

-There are three hiking trails, 7.5 miles in total.
-The trails provide excellent opportunities for mountain bikers, hikers, and equestrians to enjoy their favorite activities in the impressive scenery of the Umpqua National Forest.
+There are three hiking trails totaling 7.5 miles.
+The trails are great for mountain bikers, hikers, and equestrians to enjoy their favorite activities in the impressive scenery of the Umpqua National Forest.

 Fuller Lake Trail (#1543)